danamlund/quague-legacy/readme.txt

 After level 20 you get more ammo per pickup.

 Armor increases your starting and maximum armor.
-After level 20 your armor regenerate up to a small amount.
+After level 20 your gain armor by killing enemies.

 Powerup determines the time of power ups.
 After level 20 you start levels with quad damage for a short while.